killera/killera.github.com/_posts/dotnet/2019-01-10-entity-framework-core-linq-evaluation.md

 ---

-## EF 6 vs. EF Core
+## EF6 vs. EF Core

-In a previous blog [Pains and Gains using DelegateDecompiler](/dotnet/2017/03/03/pains-and-gains-with-DelegateDecompiler), I mentioned a library `DelegateDecompiler` which can used to decompile method body when you use LINQ to query data in EF 6.
+In a previous blog [Pains and Gains using DelegateDecompiler](/dotnet/2017/03/03/pains-and-gains-with-DelegateDecompiler), I mentioned a library `DelegateDecompiler` which can be used to decompile method body when using LINQ to query data in EF6.
 Is there anything changed in EF Core[^1]?
 Let's have a look.

 We have the following data in table `Person` of database TestDB.